anephenix/sarus-website-v2/src/content/docs/guides/why-use-sarus.md

     storageType: 'session',
 });
 ```
-Or for longer-term persistence, you can use local storage:
+Or for longer-term persistence (say a page tab gets closed and then opened later on), you can use local storage:

 ```javascript
 import Sarus from '@anephenix/sarus';